GzdeO/Pulsefly/README.md

 🎵 Hey everyone!
-I'm thrilled to announce the launch of my latest project - an incredible music player app in Kotlin that guarantees a one-of-a-kind, immersive musical experience! 🚀
+I am happy to share my latest project with you.
+An incredible music player app that guarantees an immersive music experience in Kotlin! 🚀

 With the power of Deezer API data, this app elevates the joy of music by allowing you to discover and groove to your favorite tunes. 🎧